-The boat launching facility has 23 formal boat trailer parking bays available, 10 standard car parking bays and one ACROD Bay.
+Currently, the boat launching facility has 23 formal boat trailer parking bays available, 10 standard car parking bays and one ACROD Bay.
 The facility also includes an informal overflow grass parking area to the west of the facility.
+With the closure of the boat ramp, the car park configuration and future use is under review by the City.

 Temporary Notice to Mariners